 It is important to get medical advice or help as soon as you start to feel unwell, especially if you are over 65 or have an existing medical condition.
-Don't wait until it becomes an emergency, contact your pharmacist, GP or NHS 111 online.
+Don't wait until it becomes an emergency, contact your pharmacist, GP or NHS 111 for advice.

-GET A FLU, COVID-19 AND BOOSTER VACCINE
+2 GET A FLU, COVID-19 AND BOOSTER VACCINE